IMG_6559.jpg

 youth served

-The GEN2050® program has been funded by The Children’s Trust of Miami-Dade County to serve 60 middle/high school students per summer since 2017.
-The majority of our students attend two or more summers.
-Since August 2023, GEN2050 has become a year-round STEAM program and has expanded to six additional sites through generous funding from The Children’s Trust.
+The GEN2050® program was first funded by The Children’s Trust of Miami-Dade County to serve 50 middle and high school summer camp students in 2017.
+Since that time, GEN2050 became a year-round STEAM program and has expanded to six additional sites through generous funding from The Children’s Trust.

 Certified Junior Beekeepers